 One of the big selling points of the Salamon QST is the C/FX technology.
 C/FX means Salamon has reinforced the poplar wood core by layering it with carbon, metal, flax, and koroyd.
 This gives the ski a nice damp feeling without having to add metal or making the ski heavy.
 It’s one of the lighter powder skis on the market, and by the end of the day you’ll feel less fatigue and have more energy for the next day of skiing.

 The tail and the tip have a rocker profile.
-Thanks to the honeycomb construction, they’re really light on the tip and the tail.
+Thanks to the light poplar core, they’re really light on the tip and the tail.
 This makes them playful and easy to get through the turn and do more creative and playful lines.

 The camber and the metal reinforcement underfoot gives the ski tons of stability.
 The only condition it tends to be unstable is on hard packed ice.